cognifloyd/helm-gen-self-signed-cert/README.md

 generate a self-signed TLS/x.509 cert.
 It generates an ephemeral CA, and then generates a signed cert using that CA. By default, the cert is good for 365 days, but you can configure that.

+We regenerate when 'renew' was requested, the secret doesn't exist, or the filenames are not in previous secret.

 Only use this chart if the security trade-offs for self-signed certs are acceptable in your (firewalled) k8s cluster.
 If not, consider using Let's Encrypt, cert-manager, or some other service.